jdvalencia422/katacoda-scenarios/test-course/step2.md

 - docker version: View components versions as a server, client and Api.

-- docker images: List docker images, default in docker registry local.
+- docker images: List docker images, default in local docker registry.

 - docker ps: List run container. (with -a argument, list all containers run and stop).